hashicorp/terraform-github-actions/README.md

 Secrets are similar to inputs except that they are encrypted and only used by GitHub Actions.
 It's a convenient way to keep sensitive data out of the GitHub Actions workflow YAML file.

 * `GITHUB_TOKEN` - (Optional) The GitHub API token used to post comments to pull requests.
 Not required if the `tf_actions_comment` input is set to `false`.
+* `GH_USER` - (Optional) The GitHub username that Terraform will be using for cloning private repositories.
+* `GH_PASS` - (Optional) A personal access token that can be used for [authenticating via HTTPS on the command line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#using-a-token-on-the-command-line).

 Other secrets may be needed to authenticate with Terraform backends and providers.